-D3 Indicate terms for which training nsfers may enroll: D3 Fall X
+D3 Indicate terms for which trai nsfers may enroll : D3 Fall X

-D3 Winter \boxtimes
+D3 Winter \mathbf{X}

 D3 Spring X

 D3 Summer X

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering х freshman?
-D4 If yes, what is the minimum number of credits and the unit 30 semester of measure? hours of transfer applicants, specify (on a 4.0 scale):
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? x D4 If yes, what is the minimum number of credits and the unit of measure?
+30 semester hours of transfer applicants, specify (on a 4 .0 scale):